pachyderm/pachyderm/examples/spouts/go-kafka-spout/README.md

 ## Introduction

-Apache Kafka is a distributed streaming platform.
+Apache® Kafka is a distributed streaming platform
 It's used in a variety of applications to provide communications between microservices.
 Many Pachyderm users use Kafka to ingest data from legacy data sources using Pachyderm spouts.